ashiq24/BEENE/README.md

 The [kBET](https://github.com/theislab/kBET/) does not have any python implementation available and is available only in R. To calculate kBET using non-linear embedding, the learned embedding must be transferred to R environment for calculation.
 An example of calculating kBET using non-linear embedding is given here [example_2.ipynb](https://github.com/ashiq24/BEENE/blob/main/beene/example_2.ipynb).
-It uses the **rpy2** package, that needs to be installed separately using the following command.
+It uses the **rpy2** package, which needs to be installed separately using the following command.
 ```console
 pip install rpy2
 ```